emilybrokaw/liferay-learn/docs/courses/latest/en/7.2/liferay-dxp-7.2-technical-users/front-end-developer/branding-platform-with-themes/importing-and-embedding.md

 1. `portletProviderAction`, which requests the portlet provider to perform an action for display
 2. `portletProviderClassName`, which requires the full class name of the entity on which the action is to be performed

 These two parameters are always coupled together.
-This method only works for some widgets, a list of which can be found at <a href="https://github.com/liferay/liferay-portal">https://github.com/liferay/liferay-portal</a> or by searching the code for `extends BasePortletProvider`.
+This method only works for some widgets, a list of which can be found at [https://github.com/liferay/liferay-portal](https://github.com/liferay/liferay-portal) or by searching the code for `extends BasePortletProvider`.

 If you want to use runtime for other widgets, you need to add `portletName`, which is looking for a widget id written as a string reference from the application class path:
 ```FreeMarker